yuktaj18/Line_Follower/README.md

-In this project I have implemented a simple line following robot using 2 IR sensors with nucleof103rb , the demonstration video is added in the given drive link.
+In this project I have implemented a simple line following robot using 2 IR sensors with nucleof103rb , the demonstration video is added in the given drive link https://drive.google.com/drive/u/1/folders/1abGW-Oe6qKZfyOE873fXyu4rmu2FLi9E .